brito-rafa/codeconnect-vm-operator/README.md

 ![Image](/images/vscode-empty-directory.png "VScode Screenshot with two directories.")

+## Initializing the Directory

 Now, define the go module name of your operator.
 This module name will be used inside of the go code.
-Module names are how packages make reference to each other.
-We will call it myoperator as well.
+We will call it myoperator as well (same as the directory name).

-## Initializing the Directory

 ```bash
 cd ~/go/src/myoperator/